The Classification of Compounds in Chemistry

 How to Write a Chemicals Formula?

-Compounds are represented by chemical formula as elements are represented by symbols.
-Chemical formula of compound is written by these steps.
+Compounds are represented by chemical formulas and elements are represented by symbols.
+The chemical formula of a compound is written by these steps.

-(A) Symbols of two elements are written side in the order of positive ion fist and negative ion latter.
+(A) Symbols of two elements are written side in the order of positive ion first and negative ion latter.

 (B) The valency of each ion is written on the right top corner of its symbols e,g.
 Na++, Ca++, O--.